Billgonzo123/80sGameshowPlayer/README.md

 |Input 98| Clears all channel memory|

 Note: Memory contains all previously watched episodes which are excluded when genrating random episodes.
+The memory resets automatically when all episodes in a channel have been viewed

 ## [link](https://chriskurz098.github.io/80sGameshowPlayer/)